yeasy/learning_pickleball/05_dink_en.md

 ![Trajectories Using Various Spins](_images/spin-trajectory.png)

 After mastering spins, the player should practice how to Dink with different spins using the same motion.

+When dinking defensively, aim to place the ball in the front half of the non-volley zone to prevent your opponent's attack.
+When proactively moving your opponent around, you can hit the ball to areas far from them (such as the outer corners of the non-volley zone line) or at their feet, forcing them to move.
+Additionally, you can try delivering a half-long ball, making it difficult for the opponent to decide whether to volley the ball directly or wait for it to bounce before hitting.

 ## Training Methods